 Web Service Interface

-Web services allow Administrators to access Participant information programmatically outside of OpenClinica’s primary user interface.
+Web services allow Administrators to access Participant information without accessing the Participant Matrix.
 Web Services can be called from other systems (see OpenClinica 4 Technical Documentation) or on an as-needed basis using the Web Services Information link on the Administration page.

 To access the Web Services user interface, from the user menu, select Administration (this link is only available to users defined as Administrator user type), and then click Web Services Information.